JuanVF/guias-scouts-backend/readme.md

 ## Project Structure

 The backend is built with a focus on security, efficiency, and maintainability.
 It utilizes Docker for containerization, ensuring a consistent and isolated environment for development and production.
-The MinIO client (mc) is used for file management, adhering to the project's requirements for handling educational materials and user data securely.

 ## Licenses